aarushijn/Fake_Review_Detection_Amazon/README.md

-# CSE504-Fake_Review_Detection
-This project is a part of the Information Retrieval course at IIIT Delhi and focuses on detecting fake reviews on online platforms.
-The objective is to identify and remove fake reviews to ensure fair competition and maintain user trust.
-To achieve fruitful results, we have utilized LSTM and BERT models, achieving an accuracy of 87% and 90%, respectively.

 ## Features
  - Machine Learning Approach: Develop a machine learning-based solution to detect fake reviews using a dataset of reviews collected from online platforms.